markh-de/KiVar/README.md

 A central point of KiVar's concepts is that one design can use any number of **independent** Aspect scopes and each scope can be switched to a specific Choice (Aspect state).

+This is KiVar's key differentiator from classic flat variant systems &ndash; including KiCad 10's native variant support.
+Instead of a single monolithic variant switch that controls all component changes at once, KiVar treats each variation dimension (e.g. output voltage, boot source, LED current, I²C address) as its own independently switchable **Aspect**.
+Each Aspect has its own set of **Choices** (Micro-Variants), which can be selected freely and in any combination.
+This makes it possible to represent a much larger configuration space with far fewer explicitly defined Variants.

 ##### Flat Variants

-However, in real-world projects, it is often desired to have a **single global** (i.e. top-level) switch to choose between assembly options, for example to switch between product models that always combine a specific set of assembly choices.
-Most EDA tools offer this kind of "flat variant" assignment and selection feature.
+Most EDA tools offer a "flat variant" model.
+Which makes sense, because in real-world projects, it is often desired to have a **single global** (i.e. top-level) switch to choose between assembly options, for example to switch between product models or revisions that always combine a specific set of assembly Choices.

 ##### Mixed Approach